 Participation in this study is voluntary.
+Participation in the study.
 Even if you initially agree to be part of the study, you may withdraw at any time.

 To join the study, youth must be:

 1) Between 7 - 19 years of age